OnionBrowser/OnionBrowser/README.markdown

-Because iOS applications cannot launch subprocesses or otherwise execute other binaries, the tor client is run in-process in a `NSThread` subclass which attempts to safely wrap the Tor binary within this app. (`libor.a` and `libtor.a`, intermediate binaries created when compiling Tor, are used to provide Tor.)
+Because iOS applications cannot launch subprocesses or otherwise execute other binaries, the tor client is run in-process in a `NSThread` subclass which executes the `tor_main()` function (as an external `tor` executable would) and attempts to safely wrap Tor within the app. (`libor.a` and `libtor.a`, intermediate binaries created when compiling Tor, are used to provide Tor.)
 Side-effects of this method have not yet been fully evaluated.
+Management of most tor functionality (status checks, reloading tor on connection changes) is handled by accessing the Tor control port in an internal, telnet-like session from the `AppDelegate`.

 The app uses a `NSURLProtocol` subclass (`ProxyURLProtocol`), registered to handle HTTP/HTTPS requests.
 That protocol uses the `CKHTTPConnection` class